Glossary

 Absorption map

-Calcium overlapReduces short-term uptake if taken with main mealPlace supplements and dairy away from iron-rich plates
+Calcium overlapReduces short-term uptake at same mealPlace supplements and dairy away from iron-rich plates

 AntacidsLower acidity lowers absorptionKeep dosing windows separated from iron feeding